-Rule 3.31(c)(1) provides that "[p]arties may obtain discovery to the extent that it may be reasonably expected to yield information relevant to the allegations of the complaint, to the proposed relief, or to the defenses of any respondent."
 When a party fails to comply with its discovery obligations, a motion to compel under Rule 3.38(a) is appropriate.
-The Court will limit discovery only "if the discovery sought is unreasonably cumulative or duplicative, or is obtainable from some other source that is more convenient, less burdensome, or less expensive or if the burden and expense of the proposed discovery outweigh its likely benefit."
+Discovery will be limited only "if the discovery sought is unreasonably cumulative or duplicative, or is obtainable from some other source that is more convenient, less burdensome, or less expensive or if the burden and expense of the proposed discovery outweigh its likely benefit."
 In re Daniel Chapter One, No. 9329, 2009 WL 569694, at 2 (Jan.
 9, 2009).
-Importantly, "[p]arties resisting discovery of relevant information carry a heavy burden of showing why discovery should be denied."4 For the reasons explained below, Respondents cannot satisfy that burden here.
+Importantly, "[p]arties resisting discovery of relevant information carry a heavy burden of showing why discovery should be denied."5